groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2018/groupdocs.signature-for-.net-18.12-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.12.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.12.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1.  **New public class ImageMetadataSignature **was added to support Metadata signatures for Image Documents**. **Image Metadata signatures are based on Exchangeable image file format (Exif) specification.
 The Exif data references are specified standard and custom image properties of various type of data.

     **ImageMetadataSignature**

+    ```csharp
     /// <summary>
     /// Contains Image Metadata Signature properties.
     /// </summary>